nbossard/packlist/doc/publishing.md

  - ensure that versionCode is increased in build.gradle
  - ensure that versionName is increased in build.gradle
  - close date in all changelog.xml
- - update readme.md
+ - update README.md
  - update screenshots in pub/res_pub/incoming, see [screenshots doc](screenshots.md)
  - update pub/res_pub/incoming/**/playstore_description.md files
  - create or update whats_new.md based on changelog.xml contents
- - delete "latest" folder
+ - delete "latest" folder content in pub/res_pub (except .gitkeep)
- - duplicate "incoming" folder in pub/res_pub to "latest"
+ - duplicate "incoming" folder content in pub/res_pub to "latest"
- - create or update multiple whats_new.md based on changelog.xml contents
  - duplicate "latest" folder in pub/res_pub to "vx.x"
  - commit and push
  - change to branch master